Copa de la Liga (Peru): History

 In 2024, the FPF announced that in 2025 there will be a new cup competition in Peru, initially called Copa de la Liga Peruana.
-The competition will be played with the teams of the Primera (Liga 1) and Segunda División (Liga 2), with invited teams from the Tercera División (Liga 3).
-It will have a similar format to the Copa Argentina, being a knock-out round tournament and acting as an additional qualifier for the Copa Sudamericana.
-It will be played in between international FIFA dates.
+The competition was to be played with the teams of the Liga 1 and Liga 2, with invited teams from the Liga 3.
+It was going to have a similar format to the Copa Argentina, being a knock-out round tournament and acting as an additional qualifier for the Copa Sudamericana.
+It was expected to be played in between international FIFA dates.

 On 10 December 2024 the tournament was officially announced with a new name, Copa LFP - FPF.
 The tournament logo and trophy bears similar resemblance to the Copa Bicentenario, possibly implying that the old tournament has had a name rebrand.
 On 11 February 2025, it was announced the 2025 edition was cancelled and will be held in 2026.